2023 Financial Trends for NPOs in Canada: The Economy and Government

 Potential Decrease in Government Funding

-The Canadian government has gone on record with their commitment to reduce the Canadian Debt-to-GDP ratio.
+The Canadian government has gone on record with their commitment to reducing the Canadian debt-to-GDP ratio.
 Mounting pandemic deficits “must be reduced” according to Minister of Finance Chrystia Freeland.
-There is no doubt that this will impact funding for nonprofits, although the details are not yet clear.
+Undoubtedly, this will impact funding for nonprofits, although the details are not yet clear.

 Looking ahead, the biggest challenge for the nonprofit sector in Canada is likely to be the continued uncertainty around government funding.
 With many social programs facing possible cuts, nonprofits may need to find other sources of revenue to maintain their operations.

 NPOs can also be impacted by how government funding changes abroad.
-The new tax laws in the United States could have a negative impact on Canadian nonprofits that rely on donations from Americans.
-Furthermore, a change in political administration may lead to greater uncertainty in funding, or outright decreases in government spending.
+The new tax laws in the United States could hurt Canadian nonprofits that rely on American donations.
+Furthermore, a change in political administration may lead to greater uncertainty in funding or outright decreases in government spending.

 Increased government regulation and scrutiny

 Canadian nonprofits are under increased scrutiny from government.
-This has led to more regulations and a greater compliance burden, as well as increased expectations around transparency.
+This has led to more regulations, a greater compliance burden, and increased expectations around transparency.
 The good news is that this added scrutiny leads to a better understanding of the important role that NPOs play in our society.
 As a result, they are more widely recognized as key players in solving social challenges.

 Conclusion

 A recent Ipsos poll suggests that 22% of Canadians are “completely out of money” and can no longer pay more for household necessities.
-To make matters worse, another 32% say that when it comes to inflation and the rising cost of household necessities (food, clothing, transportation and shelter), they would have to make major changes to how they spend their money in order to pay for increased costs.
-That means that 54% of Canadians will be unable to handle additional price increases.
+To make matters worse, another 32% say that when it comes to inflation and the rising cost of household necessities (food, clothing, transportation and shelter), they would have to make major changes to how they spend their money to pay for increased costs.
+That means that 54% of Canadians cannot handle additional price increases.

 So if one thing is crystal clear in all of this, it’s that more and more Canadians will be turning to the nonprofit sector for support.